bradleysundberg/Python-Projects/README.md

 # Nice or Mean
 The game greets the player, asks for their name, and then presents a series of scenarios where "a stranger approaches you for a conversation."
 Each time, you must choose whether to be nice (N) or mean (M).
 Your choices are tracked with "nice" and "mean" counters.

+# Abstraction
+This project uses abstraction in Python to define a common interface for subclasses (here, all animals must have a make_sound() method).
+It provides a concrete implementation with the Dog class.
+It then creates a dog and prints information about it using both the abstract and regular methods.